Skip to main content

 Student Learning Outcomes

-All students enrolled in selected sections, both in person and online, of College Composition I & II (ENG 111 & 112).
+Students enrolled in College Composition I & II (ENG 111 & 112).

 A rubric, based on the Association of American Colleges and Universities (AAC&U) Written Communication & Reading VALUE Rubrics, was used to evaluate work products of students in the selected courses.